xiufengliu/xiufengliu.github.io/README.md

 ------

-- <span style="color: #ff0000;">**News*:** I am recruiting a Nordic5Tech-funded PhD student in Reinforcement Learning for Smart Building Energy Management.
+- <span style="color: #ff0000;">**News*:** I am recruiting a Nordic5Tech-funded PhD student in Reinforcement Learning for for Autonomous Building Energy Management.
 The position is immediately available!
-(Plz contact me if you are interested).</span>
+(Please apply at [here](https://www.dtu.dk/english/about/job-and-career/vacant-positions/job?id=eace6f0d-f35a-4123-9d47-a6001503edaa) if you are interested).</span>

 ## Biography